-September 15 is significant because it is the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-In addition, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.
-Also, Columbus Day, or Día de la Raza, falls within this thirty-day period on October 12.
+Sept.
+15 is significant because it is the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+In addition, Mexico and Chile celebrate their independence days on Sept.
+16 and Sept.
+18, respectively.
+Columbus Day, or Día de la Raza, also falls within this 30-day period on Oct.
+12.

 A number of resources are available online to help your library celebrate National Hispanic Heritage Month.

 The Library of Congress, along with the National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, United States Holocaust Memorial Museum and U.S. National Archives and Records Administration, offers a site devoted to National Hispanic Heritage Month resources.
 Offering information on exhibits and collections, images and audio and video, the site looks at such topics as “Exploring the Early Americas,” “Hispanic American Veterans,” “Mesilla, New Mexico: History and Architecture of a Border Town,” and “David Alfaro Siqueiros: Self-Portraits in Art and Writing.”

 Examples of Library Programming

 The Bronx Library Center kicked off National Hispanic Heritage Month with an afternoon event, “History of the Latino in the Bronx: A Lecture/Discussion by Angel Hernandez of the Bronx Historical Society.”
 Other programs included an artist's talk by Ruben Natal-San Miguel; screenings of two Spanish films, “Chulas Fronteras” and “Del Mero Corazon”; and a series of workshops on researching your Latino roots with the Hispanic Genealogical Society of New York.